Our Therapy Services & Offerings

 You’re not alone in your postpartum journey

 If you are struggling with guilt and worry and you don’t know how you can keep going on and taking care of your new baby, you are likely experiencing Postpartum depression.
 Postpartum depression is a result of hormonal fluctuations and the many changes and new responsibilities that come along with having a new baby.
 It’s not your fault.
 There is help, and you don’t have to figure it out on your own.
 The first thing you should do is let your partner or another adult know that you are struggling.
 If you can start practicing self-care, then make that a priority.
-But if you cannot, then start with a trip to your doctor or a counselor.
+But if you cannot, then start with a trip to your doctor or postpartum counselor.
 Depending on your situation, postpartum depression and anxiety can be treated with medication and therapy.
 Your doctor and counselor will help you decide what route to take.

 Everyone’s birth experience is different.